kecci/go-folder-structure/README.md

 > Folder structure is Foundation of services.
 The good foundation is have a modularity, flexible, simple, cleanly.
 As a home of code.

-There is 2 ways to Folder Structure:
+There is some ways to Folder Structure:
 1. Version Based Structure
 2. Layered Based Structure
 3. Function Based Structure